 Privacy Officer: Janeen Grooms, RN – Nurse Clinic Manager

 Effective Date of Notice: October 5, 2017

 First Choice Solutions

-Founded in 1999, First Choice Solutions is a pregnancy options medical clinic based in Washington, Indiana.
-Formerly known as the Pregnancy Care Center.
+First Choice Solutions is a pregnancy options medical clinic in Washington, Indiana.
+We were founded in 1999 as the Pregnancy Care Center.

 Contact us; we would love to hear from you!

 Tuesday 9:00 am – 4:00 pm